top of page

 ● Strengthens the distinctive character of the community by highlighting the town docks and our seafood industry.

 ● Sustainable project- This has become an annual tradition and continues to grow in popularity.
 The lobster traps are stored and recycled.
-Buoys could be made each year by artists and families and some could be recycled.

 ● Contributes to Connecticut’s cultural assets as a unique art installation that is an internationally recognized landmark attraction.